SF-WDI-LABS/rails-auth/README.md

 Some of you have heard of <a href="https://github.com/plataformatec/devise">Devise</a>, a gem that will handle auth for you.
 That's cool and all, but they recommend that if you're new to rails:

 > If you are building your first Rails application, we recommend you do not use Devise.
 Devise requires a good understanding of the Rails Framework.
-In such cases, we advise you to start a simple authentication system from scratch. ... <a href="https://github.com/plataformatec/devise#starting-with-rails"\>[docs]</a>
+In such cases, we advise you to start a simple authentication system from scratch. ... ([docs](https://github.com/plataformatec/devise#starting-with-rails))

 **That's what we're going to do!**